 Documents that may require certified translation include:

 Businesses hiring internationally might also need certified translations of specific materials from their applicants as such:

 When You Don’t Need Certified Translation

-When in doubt about whether you do or don’t need a translation to be certified, it’s best to check with the person, institution or company you’re submitting it to.
+When in doubt about whether you need a translation to be certified, it’s best to check with the person, institution, or company you’re submitting paperwork to.
 Requirements will vary based on the type and purpose of the document, so if a certified translation is necessary, a brief consultation should get you the answers you need.